Cleveland child abuse allegations scandal: History

 In the years prior to the scandal, levels of reported child abuse in the Cleveland area were consistent with those of other parts of the United Kingdom.
 However, in 1987, during the period of February to July, many children living in Cleveland were removed from their homes by social service agencies and diagnosed as sexually abused.
-The 121 diagnoses were made by two paediatricians at a Middlesbrough hospital, Marietta Higgs and Geoffrey Wyatt, using reflex anal dilation for diagnosis (later discredited).
+The 121 diagnoses were made by two paediatricians at Middlesbrough General Hospital, Marietta Higgs and Geoffrey Wyatt, using reflex anal dilation for diagnosis (later discredited).
 When there were not enough foster homes in which to place the allegedly abused children, social services began to house the children in a ward at the local hospital.

 Later, the test being used to establish child abuse was contested by the area police surgeon, and cooperation between the social workers, police and hospital doctors involved in diagnosis began to disintegrate.
 There was public concern regarding the practices being used by the local social service agency, such as the removal of children from their homes in the middle of the night.
 In May 1987, parents marched from the hospital where their children were being held to the local newspaper.
 The resulting media coverage caused the social service agency's practices to receive public scrutiny and criticism.
 Controversy increased when Mr Justice Hollis ruled that 19 of 20 children who had been made wards of the court should be returned to their parents due to the weakness of the medical evidence.